ijbd/elcc/README.md

     `python elcc_master.py conventional_efor .1`

-6. Changing the root directory will create a unique folder based on the passed arguments and redirect output
+6. Changing the root directory will create a unique folder in the root directory based on the arguments and redirect output

     `python elcc_master.py root_directory testing/ region CISO`

-    This will create create a folder called "elcc.\__region__CISO__.out/" and redirect print output to a file print.out

 7. To add a region to simulation.
 Use Tyler Ruggles' cleaned EIA-860 data from GitHub.
 Place it in the demand folder with the capitalized abbreviation for that balancing authority